 Every country, city and neighborhood has different standards of what is acceptable.
 Wearing flip flops into a small country church isn’t going to be very accepting, just as wearing khakis and a button down on a summer day on the Chicago beach-front will look odd.

-Even in the most accepting areas, try to stay in the standard of normal.
+Even in the most accepting areas, try to stay within the standard of normal.

-There are a lot of tactical-looking clothing that is popular among those in the circles that a gray man might be involved in, but fight the urge to wear range pants and a molle webbing back pack everywhere you go.
+A lot of tactical-looking clothing is popular among those in the circles a gray man might be involved in.
+However, we need to fight the urge to wear range pants and a molle covered back pack everywhere we go.
 This gear has it's place--we own a lot of it--but headed to the mall with your family is likely not the place.

-A gray man does not want to bring attention to themselves or let those around them know that they are more prepared than the person next to them.
+A gray man does not want to bring attention to himself or let those around them know they are more prepared than the person next to them.
 It makes you a target in a threatening situation.

 Look like everyone else